ArkIdeas/frontend-skills-challenge/README.md

-## Ark Ideas - Front End Coding Skills
+## Ark Ideas - Front End Coding Skills Challenge

-The Ark Ideas front end coding challenge is designed to allow us to evalueate your front-end coding skill level, as well as your overall approach to the project.
+The Ark Ideas front end coding challenge is designed to allow us to evaluate your front-end coding skill level, as well as your overall approach to the project.

 A successful completion of the challenge will incorporate all of the functionality outlined below.